atiliomf/atiliomf.github.io/_posts/2024-08-24-unexpectedmusic.md

 title: "Unexpected Music"
 ---

-## Unexpected Music
+# Unexpected Music

-# Introduction

-Unexpected Music – an inspiring collection of musical tools!
+An inspiring collection of musical tools!

 Understand the fundaments of music, develop your musical ear, intuitively play and create melodies wherever you are, explore scales and chord progressions, improve your singing, tread new musical paths...